-Equity Monday: Tesla buys bitcoin, Nexthink raises, and Bumble – TechCrunch
+Equity Monday: Tesla buys bitcoin, Nexthink raises and Bumble – TechCrunch

 - Clubhouse got banned in China.

-- Phable raised $12 million, Nexthink raised $180 million, and Bumble is targeting a higher share price in its impending IPO.
+- Phable raised $12 million, Nexthink raised $180 million and Bumble is targeting a higher share price in its impending IPO.

-- And we may have figured out the ∆ between what investors are saying about the Seed market, and what data has largely said.
+- And we may have figured out the ∆ between what investors are saying about the seed market, and what data has largely said.

 Equity drops every Monday at 7:00 a.m.
 PST and Thursday afternoon as fast as we can get it out, so subscribe to us on Apple Podcasts, Overcast, Spotify and all the casts.